switchfully/youchoach-skeleton/README.md

     - First Name
     - Last Name
     - Email (used to sign in)
     - Password (2 times)

 - Validation
-    - email is a valid email format
+    - email is a valid email format (internal format validation, no external webservice)
     - email is not yet used within the system
+    - password validation

 - in scope
     - Creation of the homepage
     - Creation of the register user screen
     - redirect to empty profile page upon success

 - Open Questions
     - Password policy?
-    - How to become an administrator (via database)?
+            - min 8 characters
+            - min one capital
+            - min one number
+            - min one  symbol

 ### Story 2: Sign in
 **As a user I want to sign in to have access to You-coach**

 - A user needs to provide
     - email
-    - Password (not readable on screen)
+    - Password (<input type='password'/>)

 - Validation
     - user is known in the system
-    - combination of user and password is valid
+    - combination of email and password is valid
-    - user has not status: blocked

 - in scope
-    - Creation of the homepage
     - Creation of the sign in screen
-        - reset password button (not yet implemented --> contact admin)
+        - reset password button (not yet implemented --> alert: contact admin)
     - redirect to empty profile page upon success
     - redirect to home page after sign-out

 - Open Questions
     - How will a password reset happen before story 31 is implemented?
-    - adding status blocked via DB --> benefit?
-    - adding user role at logon?
-        - logged on as coachee
-        - logged on as coach
-        - logged on as admin
+        - test manual encryption of password (bkrypt)

 ### Story 3: Profile information
  **As a coachee I want to have an overview of my 'profile information'**